 Clearly Communicate Campus Rules, Standards and Policies

 ADL recommends that all colleges and universities send a communication to the campus community at the beginning of the school year and periodically throughout the academic year that welcomes students back to campus and sets clear expectations for behavior moving forward.
+This communication should set the tone, laying out the rights and responsibilities of all campus community members to create and ensure a safe, welcoming environment for all.
 In this communication, clearly state that antisemitic discrimination and harassment in any form will not be tolerated, and explain the consequences for violating the campus Code of Conduct and other school policies.

 Speak Up